armchair-traveller/armchair-traveller/README.md

 ### Hi there!
 I'm Fang🦁

-I'm a web developer that has a passion for building applications in the [Jamstack](https://jamstack.org/) (JavaScript, APIs, Markup).
-My area of focus is [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) tech.
-I'm always learning more about JavaScript in no small part thanks to these.
+I'm a web developer that has a fire lit inside for building applications in the [Jamstack](https://jamstack.org/) (JavaScript, APIs, Markup).
+My hunger for [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) shows me an unbeatable view on JavaScript that makes me give it all I've got, and never any less.

 I love the modern web and its amazingly productive tooling.
+They say we stand on the shoulders of giants but they meant what was theirs will soon be ours, to build something greater.

 ### Tech / Uses